Fitz Center for Leadership in Community

 - Initiate and sustain partnerships.

 The Fitz Center educates leaders who build and sustain communities.
-The Center offers the following opportunities for learning about and experiencing leadership in community:
+The Center offers the following opportunities for learning about and experiencing leadership in community focused on community and neighborhood partnership, community engaged learning, and student servant leadership:

 - Annual CityLinks Neighborhood Conference